Viasna volunteer, sentenced to 5 years and 9 months of imprisonment

 On April 25, 2022, the trial commenced in Minsk Municipal Court.
 Prosecutor Andrei Buhuk requested a hearing in a closed session, because “there are materials of extremist nature in the materials of the criminal case”.
 The judge granted his petition and decided to close the hearing.
 All attendees were ordered out of the courtroom.

-Four and a half months later, on September 6, 2022, Chapiuk was sentenced—he received six years in a medium-security penal colony and a fine of 18,000 Belarusian rubles (more than $6,300).
+Four and a half months later, on September 6, 2022, Chapiuk was sentenced to six years of imprisonment in a medium-security penal colony and a fine of 18,000 Belarusian rubles (more than $6,300).

 “Criminal prosecution of Viasna members is not related to their work,” authorities responded to the UN request